Fellowship-dev/ai-agent-actor-4-travel-agent/README.md

-# AI Real State Agent
+# AI Travel Agent

 ## Introduction
-The **AI Real State Agent** is designed to assist users in finding their perfect home through a simple conversational interface.
-With this agent, users can input specific criteria for their desired property, such as location and budget, and receive tailored suggestions.
+The **AI Travel Agent** is designed to assist users in planning their perfect trip through a simple conversational interface.
+With this agent, users can input specific criteria for their desired destination, such as neighborhood and budget, and receive tailored suggestions.

 ### Key Features
-- Chat-based interaction for personalized home searches.
+- Chat-based interaction for personalized trip planning.
 - Integration with OpenAI's advanced models for natural language understanding.
 - Supports multiple GPT models based on user preference.
 - Uses cache based on input to reduce time and cost of tool usage.